"Sickening" Manchester attack targeted "innocent children"

 May confirmed that 22 people were killed and 59 others injured, not including the attacker, who also died.
 Many of the injured were being treated for life-threatening conditions, including children, she said.

-The prime minister said police would not be revealing information on the attacker's identity at this stage of the investigation, and added that the focus for police now was to determine "if he was acting alone, or was part of a wider group."
+The prime minister said the focus for police now was to determine whether the bomber "was acting alone, or was part of a wider group."

-There was no immediate claim of responsibility from the Islamic State of Iraq and Syria (ISIS) or any other terrorist group, but ISIS has repeated called for its supporters in the West to attack "soft targets" like sports events and concerts.

 Manchester, the largest city in Northern England, remained on edge Tuesday morning as police couldn't say definitively whether the bomber might have surviving accomplices who weren't at the arena.